Normal Growth and Development of Infants

 How fast will my infant grow?

-Your baby will grow faster while he is an infant than at any other time in his life.
-Caregivers will keep a record of his growth.
-They will write down the following changes each time you bring him in for a checkup:
+Your infant will grow faster while he or she is an infant than at any other time in his or her life.
+Healthcare providers will record the following changes each time you bring him or her in for a checkup:

-- Weight: Your baby will double his birth weight by the time he is 6 months old.
-He will triple his birth weight by the time he is 1 year old.
-He will gain about 1 to 2 pounds per month.
-He will weigh close to 22 pounds by 1 year old.
-By 2 months, your baby may look chubby.
-His muscles will get stronger the more he learns to use his legs and arms.
+- Your infant will double his or her birth weight by the time he or she is 6 months old.
+He or she will triple his or her birth weight by the time he or she is 1 year old.
+He or she will gain about 1 to 2 pounds per month.

-- Length: He will grow about 1 inch per month for the first 6 months of life.
-He will grow 1/2 inch per month between 6 months and 1 year of age.
-He should be 2 times longer than his birth length by the time he is 10 to 12 months old.
-Most of his growth will happen in his trunk (mid section).
+- Your infant will grow about 1 inch per month for the first 6 months of life.
+He or she will grow ½ inch per month between 6 months and 1 year of age.
+He or she should be 2 times longer than his or her birth length by the time he or she is 10 to 12 months old.
+Most of his or her growth will happen in the trunk (mid-section).

-- Head size: Your baby's head will grow about 1/2 inch every month for the first 6 months.
-His head will grow 1/4 inch per month from 6 months of age until he is 1 year old.
-His head should measure close to 17 inches around by the time he is 6 months old, and 20 inches by 1 year of age.
-His head will be large compared with the rest of his body.
-With time, his body will catch up.
+- Your infant's head will grow about ½ inch every month for the first 6 months.
+His or her head will grow ¼ inch per month between 6 months and 1 year of age.
+His or her head should measure close to 17 inches around by the time he or she is 6 months old and 20 inches by 1 year of age.

 What should I feed my infant?

-- Your baby will want to feed himself by about 6 months.
-This may be messy until his eye-hand coordination improves.
-Give him small pieces of food that he can hold in his hand.
-Offer him healthy foods your caregiver recommends.
-Your infant might not like a food the first time you offer it to him.
-He may like it after he tastes it several times, so offer it more than once.
-You will learn the foods your baby likes and when he wants to eat them.
-Limit his sugar-sweetened foods and drinks.
-Your infant can choke on food, such as hot dogs, raw carrots, popcorn, French fries, and candy.
+- Your infant will want to feed himself or herself by about 6 months.
+This may be messy until your infant's eye-hand coordination improves.
+Give him or her small pieces of food that he or she can hold in his or her hand.
+Your infant might not like a food the first time you offer it.
+He or she may like it after tasting it several times, so offer it a few times.
+You will learn the foods your infant likes and when he or she wants to eat them.
+Limit his or her sugar-sweetened foods and drinks.
 Cut your infant's food into small bites.
+Your infant can choke on food, such as hot dogs, raw carrots, or popcorn.

 How do I care for my infant's teeth?

 Teeth normally come in when your infant is about 6 months old, starting with the 2 lower center teeth.
-His upper center teeth will come in when he is about 8 months old.
-The upper and lower side teeth will come in when he is about 9 months old.
+His or her upper center teeth will come in at about 8 months old.
+The upper and lower side teeth will come in at about 9 months old.
 You can help keep your infant's teeth healthy as soon as they start to come in.
-Limit the amount of sweetened foods and drinks you offer him.
-Sugar causes cavities.
-Brush your baby's teeth after he eats.
-Ask your caregiver for information on the right toothbrush and toothpaste for your infant.
+Limit the amount of sweetened foods and drinks you offer him or her.
+Brush your infant's teeth after he or she eats.
+Ask your infant's pediatrician for information on the right toothbrush and toothpaste for your infant.
 Do not put your infant to sleep with a bottle.
-The liquid will sit in his mouth and increase his risk for cavities.
+The liquid will sit in his or her mouth and increase his or her risk for cavities.

 When will my infant begin to talk?

-Your infant will start to talk when he is about 9 months old.
-He will start to babble at around 4 months old.
-He will begin to make word sounds by the time he is 9 months old.
-Your baby will learn to talk by copying the words and sounds he hears.
-He will learn what words mean by watching others point to what they talk about.
+Your infant will start to babble at around 4 months old.
+He or she will start to talk at about 9 months old.
+Your infant will learn to talk by copying the words and sounds he or she hears.
+He or she will learn what words mean by watching others point to what they talk about.
 Your infant should be able to speak a few simple words by 12 months.
-He will begin to say short words, such as ma and hi.
-Soon he will put sounds together, such as dada and mama.
-He will understand the meaning of simple words and commands by 9 to 12 months.
-He will also know what some objects are by their name, such as ball or cup.
+He or she will begin to say short words, such as mama and dada.
+He or she will understand the meaning of simple words and commands by 9 to 12 months.
+He or she will also know what some objects are by their name, such as ball or cup.

 Why is it important to create routines for my infant?

-Your baby should have a schedule for sleeping, eating, and playing.
-Routines will help him feel safe and secure.
-He may cry when you leave or when he cannot see you.
-Routines may also help your baby if he has a hard time falling asleep.
-For example, read your baby a story or give him a bath before you put him to bed.
-He should begin to sleep for several hours at a time by 4 months.
+Routines will help your infant feel safe and secure.
+Set a schedule for your infant to sleep, eat, and play.
+Routines may also help your infant if he or she has a hard time falling asleep.
+For example, read your infant a story or give him or her a bath before bed.